New Orleans Homeowners Fighting Uphill Battle

 Unidentified Man #2: The city is up against some very difficult issues, and hard decisions are going to have to be made.

-Mr. FRED JOHNSON (Community Activist, New Orleans Neighborhood Development Foundation): The waters of Mississippi and Lake Pontchartrain put everything on the banks of the city and said, here are the things that you wouldn't deal with, so deal with them now.
+FRED JOHNSON: The waters of Mississippi and Lake Pontchartrain put everything on the banks of the city and said, here are the things that you wouldn't deal with, so deal with them now.

 INSKEEP: That last voice you heard came from Fred Johnson.
 He's a community activist in New Orleans, who once helped low income renters become homeowners.
 Now, many of those same homes are destroyed, and Fred Johnson is among those trying to learn what to do next.
 He's on the line from New Orleans.
 Fred, good to talk to you again.

 JOHNSON: Good morning.